-David Peeples; Judge Jeff Walker; Judge Billy Ray Stubblefield
+David Peeples; Judge Jeff Walker; Judge Dean Rucker

-On November 1, 2011, Petitioner requested from the 145th District Court (the "court" or "Respondent") "copies of written and/or electronic communications" between the judge of the court and elected officials and county department heads and employees, some identified by name, that discussed Petitioner or the actions and operations of Petitioner's office.
-Respondent denied most of Petitioner's request claiming that the responsive records are exempt from disclosure under Rule 12.5(j) (Litigation or Settlement Negotiations).
+On November 1, 2011, Petitioner requested from the 420th District Court (the "court" or "Respondent") "copies of written and/or electronic communications" between the judge of the court and elected officials and county department heads and employees, some identified by name, that discussed Petitioner or the actions and operations of Petitioner's office.
+Respondent denied Petitioner's request claiming that the responsive records are exempt from disclosure under Rule 12.5(j) (Litigation or Settlement Negotiations), Rule 12.5(f) (Internal Deliberations on Court or Judicial Administration Matters), and Rule 12.5(i) (Information Confidential Under Other Law).
 Petitioner then filed this appeal and later filed a charge of employment discrimination with the Equal Employment Opportunity Commission (EEOC) regarding actions allegedly taken by Respondent.

-In addition to claiming the litigation exemption, Respondent argues that Petitioner is estopped from exercising his right of appeal because Petitioner did not appeal the denial of a similar request that he had submitted to Respondent in May of 2011.
-Respondent asserts that Petitioner should have filed his appeal within 30 days of the denial of the May 2011 request and, having failed to do so, he should not be allowed to appeal the denial of a subsequent request for similar records.
+In his reply, Respondent claims that the requested records are exempt under Rule 12.5(j) and Rule 12.5(f).
+He also asserts that Petitioner is estopped from exercising his right of appeal because Petitioner did not appeal the denial of a similar request that he had submitted to Respondent in May of 2011.
+Respondent maintains that Petitioner should have filed his appeal within 30 days of the denial of the May 2011 request and, having failed to do so, he should not be allowed to appeal the denial of a subsequent request for similar records.